Sahil9446/C-Sorting-Techniques/README.md

 ## Introduction

 Sorting is a fundamental operation in computer science that involves arranging elements of a list or an array in a particular order, typically in ascending or descending order.
 There are various algorithms designed to accomplish this task efficiently.
-This repository aims to provide implementations of popular sorting algorithms in C, along with explanations and analysis of their performance.
+This repository aims to provide implementations of popular sorting algorithms in C++, along with explanations and analysis of their performance.

 ## Sorting Techniques